top

 If fertility drugs don’t work, a couple typically begins to consider their options for infertility in the form of assisted reproductive technology (ART).
 Depending on your circumstances, your reproductive endocrinologist may advise any of the following ART procedures:

-• Intrauterine insemination (IUI): If a reproductive endocrinologist feels that harvesting an egg is not necessary, he or she will recommend collecting sperm from the male partner, removing seminal fluid, and inserting the sperm directly into the uterine cavity as an option for infertile couples.
+If a reproductive endocrinologist feels that harvesting an egg is not necessary, they will recommend collecting sperm from the male partner, removing seminal fluid, and inserting the sperm directly into the uterine cavity as an option for infertile couples.

-• Zygote intrafallopian transfer (ZIFT): The ZIFT process is almost the same as the GIFT process, with the exception of the fact that the egg is fertilized before transfer to the fallopian tube in a Zygote intrafallopian transfer.
+The ZIFT process is almost the same as the GIFT process, with the exception of the fact that the egg is fertilized before transfer to the fallopian tube in a zygote intrafallopian transfer.

 5. Sperm, Egg or Embryo Donation